roclas/pomParser/README.md

 1)put the project into a folder and compile it with maven: mvn install

-2)gather all your pom files and change their names (so they don't overrite each other) and copy them to a directory.
+2)gather all your pom files and change their names (so they don't overrite each other) and copy them to an EMPTY directory.

 3)get the jar and use it like this: java -jar pom_parser-X.X.jar _origin_dir_where_all_your_poms_are_ _dest_dir_where_the_graph_goes_